Pasu4/Mindustry-Logic-Compiler/README.md

 compiles to
 ```
 set i 0
 # Jump without condition
 jump 3 always
 set i 1
 # Jump with condition
 jump 5 equal i 1
 set i 2
 # Appended end statement
 end
 ```
 ### if statement
 An if statement checks a condition and executes its body if the condition is true.
+If the scope ends at the end of the program, it appends an ```end``` statement.
 ```
 i = Read(cell1, 0);
 if(i == 0)